JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 `Simulate.jl` provides 4 major building blocks for modeling and simulation of discrete event systems:

-1. a **clock** providing a virtual simulation time,
+1. a **clock** provides a virtual simulation time,
-2. **events** are Julia expressions or functions scheduled for execution at given times or conditions,
+2. **events** are expressions or functions scheduled for execution at given times or conditions,
-3. **processes** are Julia functions running asynchronously waiting for a given time or condition,
+3. **processes** are functions, that run asynchronously and can wait for a time or condition,
 4. a mechanism for **continuous sampling**.

 ## The clock